Employment (Job) Confirmation Letter [with Free Templates]

 Importance Of Sending One

-The employment confirmation letter is essential to the brand’s image and reputation, but it is also valid.
-One reason is that the letter details the terms and conditions clearly without any form of ambiguity so that the employee can clearly understand the job roles, the pay, and other areas previously discussed.
+The letter is essential to the brand’s image and reputation, but it is also valid.
+One reason is that the letter details the terms and conditions clearly without any form of ambiguity so that the employee can clearly understand the job roles, pay, and other areas previously discussed.

-The employment confirmation letter also shows that the company is valid and is in entire operation with existing principles.
+The letter also shows that the company is valid and is in operation with existing principles.
 The letter also helps to prepare the employee to sign the employment contract, so there is room for any other adjustment if there is a resolution after reading the letter.

 What Should be Included?

-Starting date: The start date also needs to be included.
-The employment confirmation letter should detail the exact date that the employee is supposed to start the work.
+• Starting date: The start date also needs to be included.
+The letter should detail the exact date that the employee is supposed to start work.

-Salary details: Whether you are confused about paying the employee hourly or a lonely salary, these details must be included in the employment confirmation letter.
+• Salary details: Whether you are confused about paying the employee hourly or a lonely salary, these details must be included in the letter.

 The terms of the employment should be discussed in the letter, letting the employee know whether it was at-will or any other condition.

-Note: It is best to have a verbal agreement before you send an employment confirmation letter; the talk will ensure you avoid any issues when writing the letter.
+It is best to have a verbal agreement before you send this letter; the talk will ensure you avoid any issues when writing the letter.

 However, if you do not have any agreement and only an interview was conducted, that is fine too.
-You can send an employment confirmation letter within two to four weeks after the verbal agreement or the interview.
+You can send the letter within two to four weeks after the verbal agreement or the interview.

 Drafting an Employment Confirmation Letter

-The employment confirmation letter is an important document that will be used as a reference point at different times.
+The letter is an important document that will be used as a reference point at different times.
 Therefore, you need to know how to write perfectly to the prospective employee.

 Header

-Most companies’ letters carry their letterhead, which has the company information.
-Plus, the letterhead shows authenticity and credibility when the employee reads.
+Most companies’ letters carry their letterhead, which has company information.
+Plus, the letterhead shows authenticity and credibility when the employee reads it.

 • Date: The date when the letter was written should be written on the letter.
-As an organization, you need to have the date stamp of the documents that you send out.
+As an organization, you need to have the date stamp on the documents that you send out.

 • Address of the employee: Include the full address of the employee with the state code and the phone number.

-• State the subject of the letter: The subject of the letter should be clear on the letter.
+• State the subject of the letter: The subject of the letter should be clear.
 For example, “Job Confirmation” can be the proposed subject that you are going for.

 • Greetings: It would be best if you greeted the employee by addressing them directly.
 “Dear John”